sammylwolfson/horieson-site/README.md

 # Horiseon-website

-**Horiseon** is a website that helps company owners find feasible clients.
+**Horiseon** is a website that helps company owners provide information on what services they provide.

  Visit the site: [Horiseon](https://sammylwolfson.github.io/horieson-site/)
   _____________________________________________________________________